jsom1/jsom1.github.io/_walkthroughs/OpenAdmin.md

 ![nmap]({{https://jsom1.github.io/}}/_images/htb_oa_passphrase.png)
 </div>

-This is it, we have the pass phrase for joanna!
+This is it, we have the passphrase for joanna!
 At this point, I tried to ssh with joanna's credentials:

 <div class="img_container">
 ![nmap]({{https://jsom1.github.io/}}/_images/htb_oa_chmod.png)